aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/load-and-save/customize-3d-file-loading/_index.md

 By leveraging Aspose.3D’s `LoadOptions`, you can **flip the coordinate system** and **customize 3D import** for virtually every major format.
 This level of control eliminates the need for post‑processing scripts and ensures your assets render correctly the first time.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q1: Where can I find the Aspose.3D for Java documentation?**
-A1: The documentation is available [here](https://reference.aspose.com/3d/java/).
+A1: The documentation is available on the **Aspose.3D Java API reference**.

 **Q2: How can I download Aspose.3D for Java?**
-A2: You can download it [here](https://releases.aspose.com/3d/java/).
+A2: You can download it from the **Aspose.3D Java download page**.

 **Q3: Is there a free trial available?**
-A3: Yes, you can access the free trial [here](https://releases.aspose.com/).
+A3: Yes, you can access the free trial on the **Aspose.3D free trial page**.

 **Q4: Where can I get support for Aspose.3D for Java?**
-A5: Visit the support forum [here](https://forum.aspose.com/c/3d/18).
+A5: Visit the support forum on the **Aspose.3D support forum**.

 **Q5: Do I need a temporary license for testing?**
-A5: Yes, obtain a temporary license [here](https://purchase.aspose.com/temporary-license/).
+A5: Yes, obtain a temporary license from the **temporary license request page**.

 ---